ydataai/ydata-profiling/README.md

 ⚠️ **`pandas-profiling` package naming was changed.
 To continue profiling data use [`ydata-profiling`](https://github.com/ydataai/ydata-profiling) instead!**

-This repo implements the brownout strategy for deprecating the pandas-profriling package on PyPI.⚠️
+This repo implements the brownout strategy for deprecating the pandas-profiling package on PyPI.⚠️

 ---